Livshitz/di.libx.js/README.md

 ### Features:
 - **Deferred resolution** - asynchronously require dependencies that are not yet available and resolve once it is.
-- **Automatic Resolve of function params** - Resolve & map dependencies manually or as function's parameters
+- **Automatic resolve of function params** - Resolve & map dependencies manually or as function's parameters
 - **NodeJS & browser** - browserified version ready to use from CDN.
 - **Explicit or implicit dependencies** - Works with uglified files by specifiend dependencies' names or implicitly from function/class name.